When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 These allergic reactions can cause sneezing, coughing, watery eyes, and other respiratory problems.

-Dust mites thrive in warm, humid environments and feed off of the proteins in dead skin cells.
+Dust mites thrive in warm, humid environments and feed off the proteins in dead skin cells.

 The best way to prevent dust mites from living in your home is to keep your home clean and free of debris.

-Vacuuming regularly can help reduce the dust mites’ population, as can washing bedding, curtains, and other fabrics in hot water.
+Vacuuming regularly and washing bedding, curtains, and other fabrics in hot water can help reduce the population of dust mites.

-It’s also important to keep humidity levels low – use a dehumidifier or air conditioner to keep moisture levels down.
+It’s also important to keep humidity levels low – use a dehumidifier or air conditioner to decrease moisture levels.

 Finally, you can use dust mite covers on mattresses and pillows to reduce their numbers.